hakerdefo/GIGA-beest/README.md

 ```text
 touch /root/.nanorc
 ```
-Open that file and paste this content in it,
+Open that file and paste this content in it and save the changes.
 ```text
 set atblanks
 set autoindent